jpaulm/gofbp/README.md

 - `readfile.go`
 - `writefile.go`

+"websocket" folder (for instructions, see below):
+- `ws_request.go`
+- `ws_respond.go`
+- `ws_ans_req.go`  (sample component - properly belongs in test suite)

+**Test Websockets**

+- position to your `GitHub\gofbp\testing` directory in DOS
+- run `go test -run TestWebSocket -count=1`

+- in File Explorer, locate `GitHub\gofbp\scripts\chat2.html`
+- open with Firefox or Chrome
+- enter `namelist` in the Command box, hit enter or Send
+- you should see `Server: Line1`, `Server: Line2`, `Server: Line3` show up in the box below "Send"
+- click on `Stop WS` - you will see `End of dialog` next to `Status`

+- you're done... except that, right now, it's not coming down cleanly, so you will have to close the DOS session manually.
+Hopefully, this will be fixed soon!

 **To dos**

-- More and better documentation
 - Convert `panic`s to more standard Go error handling
-- Way too much logging - have to make that optional - put remaining logging under switch control
+- Way too much logging - have to make that optional - put remaining logging under switch control - *done!*
 - Add subnet handling - *done!*
-- Generate GoFBP networks from DrawFBP - https://github.com/jpaulm/drawfbp
+- Generate GoFBP networks from DrawFBP - https://github.com/jpaulm/drawfbp - *done!*
-- Add Load Balancing component
+- Add Load Balancing component - *done!*
-- Add sample code showing use of substreams
+- Add sample code showing use of substreams - *done!*
 - "Automatic" ports - *done!*
-- Add Lua interface - see https://jpaulm.github.io/fbp/thlua.html
+- Add Lua interface - similar to https://jpaulm.github.io/fbp/thlua.html